Deltares-research/kenmerkendewaarden/docs/CONTRIBUTING.md

 ## Increase the version number

 - commit all changes via git
-- open anaconda prompt and navigate to the local checkout folder of the repository
+- open Miniforge Prompt and navigate to the local checkout folder of the repository
 - ``conda activate kw_env``
 - ``bumpversion major`` or ``bumpversion minor`` or ``bumpversion patch``
 - the version number of all relevant files will be updated, as stated in setup.cfg